-The carer allowance is a supplementary benefit paid to carers who provide additional daily care and attention for someone with a disability or medical condition, or who is frail aged.
+The carer allowance is an additional fortnightly payment to carers who provide additional daily care and attention for someone with a disability or medical condition, or who is frail aged.

 The carer allowance is separate from and may be in addition to the carer payment which may be taxable and is means-tested on income and assets.

 The rate of the carer allowance is CPI inflation-adjusted in January each year, and rates may be adjusted in circumstances of shared care.

 |31 Dec 2015||$121.70|

 |31 Dec 2014||$118.20|

 |31 Dec 2013||$115.40|

 |31 Dec 2011||$110.00|